CSU-CS150B/CS150B-Lab-Instructions/IncomeCalculator.md

 ## Income Calculator Lab
 In this lab, you will be writing functions, returning different values, using String formatting, and calling functions within functions.
 If you are unfamiliar with any of these ideas, please go back through the readings, lectures, and other assignments to help you understand the concepts before starting this lab.

-## Step 1: calculate_income(rate, annualorquarterly)
+## Step 1: calculate_income(rate, period)
 In this step, you will write a function called calculate_income() that requires 2 parameters, the first is the rate of how much one would earn in a paycheck.
 The second parameter will determine if one gets paid annually or quarterly.

 **rate** is an integer variable which can hold any value corresponding to the amount someone is paid per pay period.

-**annualorquarterly** is an integer variable and will either hold the value 1 for annual or 4 for quarterly this is the pay period that someone is paid on.
+**period** is an integer variable and will either hold the value 1 for annual or 4 for quarterly this is the pay period that someone is paid on.
 Note: the function calling will always pass the value 1 or 4, you as a programmer do not need to hard code it into the function.

 For example:
 If someone is paid in a lump sum of $100,000 every quarter, their total income for the year would be $400,000

-Calculate what the total income would be for someone per year using the variables rate and annualorquarterly, and return that value.
+Calculate what the total income would be for someone per year using the variables rate and period, and return that value.
 Note: do **NOT** print it.

 ## Step 2: format_name(firstname, lastname)